aureliojargas/clitest/README.md

 Ever wanted to test the command line instructions you give in the `INSTALL.txt` or `README.md` files for your projects?
 Now you can!

-cltest can also extract and run command lines from technical documents.
+clitest can also extract and run command lines from technical documents.

 Given the following Markdown sample document, which uses tabs to mark code blocks: